forsyde/forsyde-io/docs/usage/catalog.markdown

  </p>

  <p>
- For example, there could be a "ANSI-C" data type, a "CUDA" data type and a "FPGA logic area implementation" data type so that the memory requirements can be expressed as an associative array with these three possibilities as follow.
+ For example, there could be a "RISCV" data type, a "niosII" data type and a "FPGA logic area implementation" data type so that the computational requirements can be expressed as an associative array with these three possibilities as follow.
  </p>

  <pre>
  maxSizeInBits: {
-     "ANSI-C": 1000L,
+     "RISCV": 1000L,
-     "CUDA": 500L,
+     "niosII": 500L,
      "FPGA logic area implementation": 200L
  }
  </pre>
-In this case, the FPGA implementation tries to capture the logic area consumed by the synthesized data-type.
+In this case, the FPGA implementation tries to capture the logic area consumed by the synthesized behaviour.